hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

 partitionGroupConfig.addMemberGroupConfig( memberGroupConfig2 );
 ```

--   Third one is to give every member their own group.
-Meaning that, each member is a group of its own and primary and backup partitions are distributed randomly (not on the same physical member).
+-   Third partition group configuration choice: Give every member its own group.
+Each member is a group of its own and primary and backup partitions are distributed randomly (not on the same physical member).
 This gives the least amount of protection and is the default configuration for a Hazelcast cluster.

 ```xml
 <partition-group enabled="true" group-type="PER_MEMBER" />